Dr Lisa Mansfield

 B.A.
 (Hons Art History - First Class - La Trobe University, Bundoora Campus, Melbourne, 1998)

-Academic positions - University of Adelaide
+Academic leadership - University of Adelaide

-Acting Head Department of Art History (2015 semester 2)
+Head of Art History (2015 semester 2, 2018-2021)

-Acting Coordinator Graduate Program in Art History (2015, 2012, 2008 semester 2)
+Acting Coordinator Postgraduate Coursework Program in Art History (2015, 2012, 2008 semester 2)

-Postgraduate Coordinator Art History, History, Food Studies (2015 semester 2, 2011)
+Postgraduate Coordinator HDRs in Art History, History, Food Studies (2015 semester 2, 2011)

 Discipline Advisor (2015-ongoing)

 AAANZ (Art Association of Australia and New Zealand)

 ANZAMEMS (Australian and New Zealand Association for Medieval and Early Modern Studies)

 RSA (Renaissance Society of America)